LPRowe/live-cam-video-filter/README.md

 Please read the LICENSE file as well as the Intel licence located in the header of video_editor.py

-The haar_cascade face and eye classifiers were obtained here:
+The latter is included because the haar_cascade face and eye classifiers were obtained here: https://github.com/opencv/opencv/tree/master/data

 All images were labeled free for personal use and the original artists are listed in images/artist_credits.txt.